csantanapr/containerizing-applications/labs/lab3/chapter3.md

 1. Run the wordpress image first.
 See an explanation of all the `podman run` options we will be using below:

   * `-d` to run in daemonized mode
   * `-v <host/path>:<container/path>:z` to mount (technically, "bindmount") the directory for persistent storage.
 The :z option will label the content inside the container with the SELinux MCS label that the container uses so that the container can write to the directory.
-Below we'll inspect the labels on the directories before and after we run the container to see the changes on the labels in the directories
+Below we'll inspect the labels on the directories before and after we run the container to see the changes on the labels in the directories.
   * `-p <host_port>:<container_port>` to map the container port to the host port

 ```bash